-Saturn enters Aquarius March 21, 2020 and will remain until July 1, when he retrogrades into Capricorn.
+Saturn enters Aquarius on March 21, 2020, and will remain until July 1, when he retrogrades into Capricorn.
 He will re-enter Aquarius for good on December 16, until March 7, 2023.

-Saturn represents the totality of the known universe, as we humans are able to perceive it.
+Saturn represents the totality of the known universe, as we humans can perceive it.
 In traditional cosmology, Saturn rules the outermost ring of the planetary spheres enclosing the Earth – his sphere represents the border between the planetary spheres and the fixed stars, where the mythic, eternal Forms reside that are even more eternal than the personal gods.
-This is the reason Saturn is the master of boundaries, walls, and locks; beyond his sphere we simply cannot go.
+This is the reason Saturn is the master of boundaries, walls, and locks; beyond his sphere, we simply cannot go.
 He represents the limit of our experience and understanding.

 This consideration of Saturn’s journey through Aquarius as well as Capricorn, therefore through his own houses, will be somewhat different from the usual topics dealt with by the many astrological texts on this transit.
 Namely, it is the view of the author of these lines that this ingress is of particular importance to the topic we have analyzed earlier, in the Age of Aquarius trilogy which you can read here: The Age of Aquarius – Part One; Age of Aquarius – Part Two and Age of Aquarius – Part Three or when does the New Age begin?